littleonetwo/node-api-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+Routing and Middleware

 - [ ] Describe Middleware?

+middleware is basically an array of functions that can be customized to add more features to Express to make it more dry/clean, it adds stuff to the middle of the process to help end goals be more achieveable.

 - [ ] Describe a Resource?

+a point where you can access information that can be used to develop projects or just have access to said information.

 - [ ] What can the API return to help clients know if a request was successful?

+status codes

 - [ ] How can we partition our application into sub-applications?

+by using routers and .use you can call the apps needed and organize them in your main index.js file to call in the order needed to keep things clean

 ## Minimum Viable Product